 It’s a strange coincidence that the 1195 Battle of Alarcos and the 1212 Battle of Las Navas de Tolosa wound up so close together on the calendar.
-I mean, I suppose it’s not that strange a coincidence, since there were only so many months out of the year that you could go on campaign back in the 12th and 13th centuries.
+I mean, it’s not that strange a coincidence, since there were only so many months out of the year when you could go on campaign back in the 12th and 13th centuries.
 But these two battles bookend the high water mark for the Almohad Caliphate in Iberia, so the fact that their anniversaries are only two days apart is notable.
 It’s helpful, too, because you already know how this story ends.

 Actually it’s also helpful in another way: instead of reintroducing the Almohads, for those who aren’t familiar with them I can just quote what I wrote about them in the other post:

-Also I have a useful map handy:
+Also I have a useful map already handy:

 Alarcos is marked with crossed swords in the south-central part of Iberia, just north of Las Navas de Tolosa

 Abu Yusuf Yaqub’s illness got Christians in Iberia to thinking, particularly when rumors began to spread about a brewing succession-fueled Almohad civil war.
 Alfonso VIII of Castile decided to raise an army and attack Seville, the Almohads’ Andalusian capital.
 There was just one problem with his plan: Abu Yusuf Yaqub got better, and he tamped down any internal dissension fairly easily.
-He then headed back over to Seville before Alfonso had a chance to get his campaign started.
+He then headed back to Seville before Alfonso had a chance to get his campaign started.